tracim/tracim/backend/doc/cli.md

     user@host:~/tracim_backend$ source env/bin/activate
     (env) user@host:~/tracim_backend$

-There are two way to use tracimcli, you can either type direct command:
+There are two ways to use tracimcli, you can either type direct command:

 ```shell
 tracimcli help